officelifehq/docs/docs/documentation/installation.md

 OfficeLife comes in two flavors:

 * as a SAAS, meaning that you need to pay a monthly fee to access the service, on an instance that we host ourselves.
 We take care of everything, from maintenance to upgrading the instance,
 * as a software that you can download and install yourself.
 You will have to maintain this instance yourself.
+However it’s free, so ¯\_(ツ)_/¯

-But it’s free 😀 Below are all the steps you need to follow to install an instance of OfficeLife yourself.
+Below are all the steps you need to follow to install an instance of OfficeLife yourself.

 ## Requirements for self-hosting